olyvialabs/quickjobs-docs/docs/Account/edit-profile.md

 </p>

 The final stage before completing your profile!
 This is where you can add additional information about yourself and your skills.
 Show off your personality, career goals, and what makes you an exceptional candidate!
-In "Description," "Skills," and "Schema," you can include everything potential employers need to know to hire you.
+In <span style={{color : '#f97316'}}>**Description, Skills and Schema**</span> you can include everything potential employers need to know to hire you.

 <p align="center">
   <img src="/img/manage-personal-data/profile-edit-3-desktop-en.png" width="65%" />